Summer Camp 2026 at Zen Kids Care gives Auburn and Everett families a safe, active, and creative childcare option for school-age children.

 If your family is looking for a place where children can feel safe, known, and excited to learn, we would love to meet you.

-Schedule a tour, view our programs, or explore our Auburn and Everett locations.
+Schedule Your Tour, view our programs, or explore our Auburn and Everett locations.

 Related Posts